ufik/php-sdk/docs/files/RecEngine/Base/StandardConstructorTrait.php.txt

         foreach($data as $key => $value) {
             $setterName = 'set' . ucfirst($key);
             if(!method_exists($this, $setterName)) {
-                throw new InvalidArgumentException("No property exists with name: " . $key);
+                throw new InvalidArgumentException("No setter found for property with name: " . $key);
             }
             $this->$setterName($value);
         }